 They whiz down the hill, rosy-cheeked and squealing, sometimes making it to the bottom and sometimes not, their sleds in one direction, their giggling bodies in another.
 The magical mixture of snow, cold air, velocity, and the unknown makes snow sledding and tubing endlessly enticing; skiing is great, but sometimes there's nothing quite like good, old-fashioned sledding.
 And lucky us: even though we live in Southern California (where sleds are more often used on sand than on snow), we can still partake in this splendid winter adventure.

 Below is a list of established snow play destinations as well as off-the-beaten-path places to try.
 Most of the established spots are open on Christmas Day—assuming there is snow; with current drought conditions, you should always call or check websites before heading out.
 Also, remember: decent snow for sledding means possible snow and ice in the roads as well.
 Check the local weather and road conditions (or call 800.427.ROAD) before heading out, as you may need chains for your tires.
-If mountain roads look bad, you can always get your cold fix at sea level with CHILL.
+If mountain roads look bad, you can always get your tubing fix at sea level with CHILL or SNOW Day LA.

 - Wear layers so that you can start warm and peel off clothing as needed.
 Waterproof clothing is best.